-Blood tests (including liver and kidney function tests)
+Blood tests (including tests of liver and kidney function)

 Many people with non-Hodgkin lymphomas have disease that has spread at the time of diagnosis.
 In only 10 to 30% of people, the disease is limited to one region.
-People with these lymphomas undergo similar staging Staging Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more procedures as people with Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a type of lymphoma distinguished by the presence of a particular kind of cancer cell called a Reed-Sternberg cell.
-The cause is unknown.
-Lymph nodes enlarge but are usually... read more .
-In addition, a bone marrow biopsy Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
-Sometimes a sample of bone marrow must be examined to determine... read more is occasionally done.
+People with these lymphomas undergo similar staging Staging Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more procedures as people with Hodgkin lymphoma Hodgkin Lymphoma Hodgkin lymphoma is a cancer of a type of white blood cell called lymphocytes and is distinguished from other lymphomas by the presence of a particular kind of cancer cell called a Reed-Sternberg... read more .

 The disease is classified into four stages based on the extent of its spread (I, II, III, IV).
 The higher the number, the more the lymphoma has spread.

 Limited stage disease includes stages I and II; advanced stage disease includes stages III and IV.
 In stages I and II, if non-Hodgkin lymphoma is present in an organ outside the lymph system, it is classified as stage IE or IIE.
 Bulky disease is the term used when there is a tumor mass in the chest, the size of which may be different for different types of lymphomas.